jwfearn/slides-hotpot/PITCHME.md

 #### John Fearnside
 #### jfearnside@avvo.com
 ---
-How can we move executable code between Elixir nodes?
+Exploring distributed Elixir
 ---
+Can we move code between Elixir nodes?
+---
 ## Executable Elixir
-- Elixir code runs on the Erlang virtual machine (aka, the BEAM)
+- Elixir code runs on the Erlang VM (aka "the BEAM")
 - Elixir is compiled to binary form
 - Elixir/Erlang has APIs for working with binary code
-- Erlang APIs callable from Elixir
+- Erlang APIs are callable from Elixir
 ---
 ## Binary Code APIs
-- `:code.get_object_code` - get binary from module
+- `:code.get_object_code` - binary from module
 - `:code.load_binary` - get module from binary
-- `:erlang.term_to_binary` - difference between term and module?
+- `:erlang.term_to_binary` - code to file format
-- `:erlang.binary_to_term`
+- `:erlang.binary_to_term` - code from file format
 ---
 ## Distributed Elixir
 - Elixir code runs on the Erlang VM